Share this

 - You can build audience segments like “gamers” and “YouTube watchers” or deeper like “Nike fans who are interested in photography” or “people who are in med school who love Taco Bell late night”

-In order to understand your audiences and what drives them to act, think or feel towards a brand or topic, you need to have the right metrics to analyze what they say about themselves.
+To understand your audiences and what drives them to act, think or feel toward a brand or topic, you need to have the right metrics to analyze what they say about themselves.

 We’ve demonstrated in this article how to use social listening for audience segmentation in an effective and flexible manner.